 - Disconnect hoses from outside faucets and turn off the water.

 - Buy a snow shovel and other winter supplies before the messy weather hits.

 - Keep extra water and canned food in storage just in case.

 - Test your heating system, so that you know it will work properly when you need it.

 - Give your deck a fresh coat of sealer to protect it from the winter elements.

-Need to find a pro for your Home Winterization?Find Pros
+Ready to start your Home Winterization?Find Pros

 Home Weatherproofing Inspections

 Though some homeowners might tackle these jobs themselves, there’s no substitute for a professional eye to ensure home efficiency through the cold winter months: